-The entry fee will be $1 for kids ages 12 and below, and $5 per entry for participants ages 13 and up.
+The entry fee will be $1 for kids ages 12 & under, and $5 per entry for participants ages 13 & up.
 There will be a maximum of two entries for each player.

 This will be an IFPA (International Flipper Pinball Association) event, with each player’s finishing position used for ranking within the world of competitive pinball.